Blog ComparisonsAha vs Productboard: 2026 Comparison

 Try Featurebase as an alternative ✨

-- In-app widgets for feedback and bug reports (see live demo)
+- In-app widgets for feedback and bug reports that let you collect feedback directly inside your product

-- Integrations with Slack, Jira, Zapier, Intercom, and many other tools
+- Integrations with tools such as Slack, Jira, Zapier, Intercom, Linear, HubSpot, and many others

 ✨ Start collecting feedback & building roadmaps with Featurebase for free →